15810288198/SMGDM-SRA/README.md

     ```python
     "resume_state": null  # if train from scratch
     "dataroot"           # training and testing set path
-    "gpu_ids": [0]       # Our model can be trained using a single RTX A5000 GPU.
+    "gpu_ids": [0]       # Our model can be trained using a single A800 GPU.
 You can also train the model using multiple GPUs by changing this to [0, 1].
     ```

 3. Train the network